VictorTirado/Research-Licenses/README.md

 While it is true that open source seeks more excellence, free software focuses more on user learning.

     To get a code to be open source you must pass these 10 requirements:
-    -	Free redistribution
+    -	Free distribution
     - Source code
-    -	Derived works
+    -Derived works
-    -	Integrity of the source code of the author
+    -Integrity of the author's source code
-    -	Without discrimination of persons or groups
+    -No discrimination of people or groups
-    -	Distribution of the license
+    -Without discrimination of areas of initiative
-    -	The license must not be specific to a product
+    -License distribution
-    -	The license must not restrict other software
+    -The license must not be specific to a product -The license must not restrict other software
-    -	The license must be technologically neutral
+    -The license must be technologically neutral

 ### Copyleft: